account-tech/docs/move-framework/concepts/dependencies.md

 }
 ```

-They are tracked in the custom `Deps` field of the Account.
+Dependencies are tracked in the custom `Deps` field of the Account.

 ```rust
 public struct Deps has copy, drop, store {